emilianoLeite/codus-crossfit-client/README.md

     - [X] Disallow moving itens between same column
     - [X] Move cards between columns
     - [ ] Trigger graphQL mutation when cards are moved between columns
+      - [X] Trigger when challenge is moved to Done
+      - [ ] Trigger when challenge is moved to Doing
     - [ ] clean comps up
     - [ ] styles